l0rd/blog-files/docker-vagrant/setting_up_a_development_environment_using_docker_and_vagrant.md

 ### Build and run the application

-Now that the source code has been fetched we will spin up a new container that build and run a vertx sample: HelloWorldServer.
+Now that the source code has been fetched we will spin up a new container that builds and runs a vertx sample: HelloWorldServer.
 Beware that `vertx run` both builds and executes the vertx application.

     $ sudo docker run -d -v /src/vertx/:/usr/local/src -p 8080:8080 vertxdev vertx run vertx-examples/src/raw/java/httphelloworld/HelloWorldServer.java